NREL-Sienna/PowerSimulations.jl/docs/src/formulation_library/Service.md

 **Constraints:**

 A NonSpinningReserve implements three fundamental constraints.
-The first is that the sum of all reserves of contributing devices must be larger than the `RampReserve` requirement.
+The first is that the sum of all reserves of contributing devices must be larger than the `NonSpinningReserve` requirement.
 Thus, for a service ``s``:

 ```math
 \sum_{d\in\mathcal{D}_s} r_{d,t} + r_t^\text{sl} \ge \text{RequirementTimeSeriesParameter}_{t},\quad \forall t\in \{1,\dots, T\}